MediaWind/react_kiosk_engine/docs/jsonFormat.md

 It is defined by a `format` following the ISO 8601 standard and a `style` containing CSS properties.

-The date will be displayed on every page of the flow in its specified zone.
+The time will be displayed on every page of the flow in its specified zone.

 **For more info on the date and time formats, visit the [dayjs documentation](https://day.js.org/docs/en/display/format)**.